 Think about it this way.

-If you are searching for the “best movies of 2019” you can get results served from a website regardless of where they are located as long as they have strong optimization.
-However when you have intent based searches such as “Austin, TX marketing agency” or “dentist near me” the search engines read the local intent and serve local results.
+If you are searching for the "best war movies" you can get results served from a website regardless of where you are located as they have strong optimization.

-Want to gain a better understanding of what SEO is, check out the Wikipedia page.
+Want to gain a better understanding of local SEO, check out the Wikipedia page here.

 Is Local SEO Competitive?